kawaiimane/python-mini-projects/youtube-randomizer/README.md

 # YouTube Video Randomizer

 ## Why I built this
 I wanted to watch some of my favorite YouTubers' older videos while waiting for them to upload again, but I never knew which one to pick.
-So I built a randomizer that grabs every video from a channel and gives you a random link to watch.
+So I built a randomizer that grabs every video from a channel and gives you 10 random links to watch.
 This was also my first time working with an API, which was a cool experience.

 The only current limitation is that it doesn't separate YouTube Shorts from full length videos, so you may occasionally get a Short.

 ## Libraries used
 * `build` from `googleapiclient.discovery` — the main function used to connect to any Google API.
 You pass in the API name, version, and your key to build a service object that lets you make API calls
 * `load_dotenv` from `dotenv` — reads the `.env` file so your API key can be accessed securely without being hardcoded into your script
-* `random` — built into Python, used to pick a random video from the full list
+* `random` — built into Python, used to pick random videos from the full list
 * `os` — built into Python, used to read environment variables from the `.env` file with `os.getenv()`

 ## Setup